waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Train Hearth and Periscope to at least Level 10 before challenging the Violet City Gym.
 - Explore the area around Violet City (Sprout Tower) for training opportunities and items.

+## Current Plan
+### Route 29 to Cherrygrove City
+1. Get past the Youngster at (27, 16).
+2. Proceed west along the clear path at Y=16.
+3. Enter Cherrygrove City at (1, 6).
+4. Heal Pokémon at the Pokémon Center.

 ## Game Mechanics & Quirks
 - **Headbutt Trees:** Some trees are 'HEADBUTT_TREE' type and are impassable.
 - **Dialogue Triggers:** Some dialogues might loop until another specific NPC in the room is spoken to (e.g., Elm's Lab).